 Mark your calendars for our final Northshore Council PTSA General Membership Meeting of 2018-19!
 It will be on Monday, May 6th at the Woodinville High School Library.
 We'll be hosting a meet and greet starting at 6:30pm and the meeting will begin at 7pm.

-In addition to all of the normal updates and information sharing, we'll be voting on a new budget, awarding our Golden Acorn, and there will be some Spring training opportunities (more details on available classes soon!)!
-We hope you join us!
+In addition to all of the normal updates and information sharing, we'll be voting on a new budget, awarding our Golden Acorn, and there will be some Spring training opportunities!
+Training will begin at 8pm.
+Classes options will include:

 Each PTA may send up to 4 voting representatives-- but we encourage ALL who are interested to attend.